sanjiblamichhane/AI-Emergency-Room-Simulation-System/readme.md

 # 🏥 Meridian ER Operations: From Bottleneck to Breakthrough

+🎉 This product was submitted to Datathon at East Texas A&M University and won the second prize. 🥈

 This project is a full-stack web application designed to help **Meridian City Hospital's ER** move from reactive problem-solving to proactive, data-driven operational planning.
 By analyzing historical patient flow and staffing data, we've built a suite of predictive tools and an interactive dashboard that empowers hospital administrators to reduce wait times, optimize staffing, and improve patient satisfaction.